RunquanYe/C/README.md

 ---
 ## Project 2: Grocery Store Management System

-Project 2 is a management system for the grocery store.
+Project 2 is a product management system for the grocery store.
+It can store, search, and update the product data information and check out products.

 <html>
     <div style="display:flex; justify-content: center;">